 - Use Arabic numerals and colons.

 Chicago Manual of Style recommends scholars who research heavily in ancient and early religious matters should consult the SBL Handbook of Style.

 Here is a list of some of the traditional abbreviations you may use in your citations:

 *For a full list of abbreviations, consult A Manual for Writers, 9th edition.

+Although most styles do not require a source citation, MLA Stye is one that does.
+If you’re writing an MLA research paper, make sure to follow the guidelines for creating biblical source citations.
 Citing the Bible and other religious texts is easy in Chicago style because you do not have to create a bibliographic entry.
 Simply include it within the text or as a note.
 Check with your teacher to see if you can use the shorter abbreviations.